uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Now that our core dependency is ready for review again we can focus on the layer above that again.
 Since our lower layer dependency changed we need to update our "Add BackendClient.login..." patch to use Alamofire instead of Siesta.

-To do this we simply use `git ps rebase` again and mark the "Add BackendClient.login..." patch for `edit`.
+To do this we simply use `gps rebase` again and mark the "Add BackendClient.login..." patch for `edit`.
 It drops us back to the console waiting for us to edit that patch.

-We do so by making the necessary changes, staging them with `git add .`, and then amending them with `git commit --amend`.
+We do so by making the necessary changes, staging them with `gps add .`, and then amending them with `gps amend-patch`.
 When prompted to the update the message we simply save and quit the editor because the message is still correct.

-Then we run `git rebase --continue` to have it finish the rebase process.
+Then we run `gps rebase --continue` to have it finish the rebase process.

 Leaving our patch stack as follows.